 have graduated from high school at least two years prior to application for the scholarship

 have completed course work above the 100 level

-be enrolled in an accredited Washington state college, university, or technical institution
+be a Washington State resident and enrolled in an accredited college, university, or technical institution

 be enrolled in an Fiber Arts program, including, but not necessarily limited to sewing, weaving, clothing design, quilting, dyeing, basketry, curatorship and preservation, history and technical production of textiles.
 (Art courses that include design, composition, surface design, and art history are also considered.)